georgestephanis/WordUp/README.md

 2. WordUp automatically detects and uploads the screenshot to WordPress using Spotlight metadata
 3. Media URL is copied to your clipboard

-_Note: Requires authentication to enable automatic uploads_
+_Note: Requires authentication and Spotlight indexing to be enabled for automatic uploads_

 ### Settings